-11.23 Cosmic rays flagging on individual frames
+11.24 Cosmic rays flagging on individual frames

-The method used is that of Laplacian edge detection as specified by van Dokkum (2001).
+The method used to flag cosmic rays (as opposed to removing them) is that of Laplacian edge detection as specified by van Dokkum (2001).
 We refer the reader to the van Dokkum paper for more details on the algorithm.
 The controlling parameters are removecrhsingle-sigmalim, removecrhsingle-flim, and removecrhsingle-niter.
 To increase/reduce the number of detected cosmic rays, one can increase/reduce the values of the parameters removecrhsingle-sigmalim or removecrhsingle-flim.
+To prevent flagging of (NIR bright) sky lines edges as CRHs the user may input a map of the sky lines (PRO.CATG=SKY_MAP_NIR) provided by the kit.